quackingduck-archive/handcode/doc/scripts.md

   d8306248b7000a000101a45e60df2e1b0a000104
 ```

-and it should reassemble to the same byte stream
+you can always check your analysis by resynthesizing the bytestream

 ```
-$ b a arp.pacp.bsm.yml > a.out
-$ diff -q examples/arp.pcap a.out
+$ cmp <(hc arp.pacp.yml) examples/arp.pcap
 $ # no output means files have no differences
 ```

 ---

+(up next:)

 given the hex representation of a few bytes, decode them a few different ways

 ```
-$ b dh 'feedface'
+$ hc hd 'feedface'
 # bytes are not valid utf8
 - !bin 1111'1110  1110'1101  1111'1010  1100'1110
 - !i32le -822415874